vpenso/gengine-chef-cookbook/README.md

 ## Client Nodes

-Find the code in `recipes/config_clients.rb`.
+↪ `recipes/config_clients.rb`

 Grid Engine clients have the user-space tools installed and are used to manage jobs on the cluster.
 Often they are referred to as submit nodes.
 Use the Chef attribute `node.gengine.clients.nodes` to define submit nodes:

     "gengine" => {
       ...SNIP...